joshuacox/redmInit/README.md

 ## Usage
 `make run`

-you should have three containers running at this point
+Assuming you did this locally, you should have three containers running at this point login to the redmine one here:

 http://127.0.0.1:10083